kyleskrinak/jekyll-blog/_pages/lchf.md

 permalink: /pages/my-lchf.html
 author_profile: true
 excerpt: "Many ask me if I’ve lost weight.
 I have and here’s how."
-description: For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about a healthy diet.
-By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and by shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and increase my health markers.
+description: For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about what is a healthy diet.
+By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and improve my health markers.
 comments: true
 categories:
   - LCHF
 header:
   overlay_image: /assets/images/181008-butter.JPG
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  og_image: /assets/images/2014-08-2020-06-1200.jpg
+  og_image: /assets/images/fourth-year-keto-1200.jpg
   caption: "Delicious melty butter, awaiting food enhancement."
 ---

-{% include figure image_path="/assets/images/2014-08-2020-06-1200.jpg" alt="Left, working the camera, 2014-August.
-Right, 2020-June" caption="Left, working the camera at my son’s football game, 2014-August.
-Right, 2020-June." %}
+{% include figure image_path="/assets/images/fourth-year-keto-1200.jpg" alt="Me, through the years, from obesity and sore joints to health management" caption="Me, through the years, from obesity and sore joints to health management." %}

 ## Summary

-For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about a healthy diet.
-By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and by shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and increase my health markers.
+For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about what is a healthy diet.
+By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and improve my health markers.

 I’m describing a low carbohydrate, high fat diet, or LCHF.